 “Maybe here,” he muttered, only half to me, as he tentatively swept aside the sparse grass with his toe and rested his gaze on the sandy soil.
 It was about water.
 We needed it badly.
 His years of bush life alerted him to the signs – the slight hollow, the lusher trees, perhaps some grasses and shrub types that meant nothing to me.
 He called the two bearers over.
 They had a short discussion, dropped their packs, and Victor went to work with his machete.

 If this did not work and we did not find another source before sunset, we would have to save all we had to try and get back to fly camp – but we would be desperately close to not making it.

-We squatted around hopefully as he hacked at the ground.
+We squatted around hopefully as Victor hacked at the sandy soil.
 Twenty minutes, then the wondrous liquid began to seep from the bottom of the hole.
-If we waited long enough the mud would settle and we would have clear water to refill our containers with careful half-cup scoops.
-Tonight we could feast, even perhaps wash off some of the caked sweat and dust!
+If we waited just a bit it would clear and we could refill our containers with careful half-cup scoops.
+Vashtudu and I looked at each other wordlessly.
+Tonight we would have abundance – perhaps even wash off some of the caked sweat and dust.